hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 1. An endpoint that can serve the `json` database
 1. A template that will generate the `json` file, so we can query it
-1. A client side script that retrieves the database file, and allows searching in the file (we will use [lunr](https://lunrjs.com) for that
+1. A client side script that retrieves the database file, and allows searching in the file (I will use [`lunr`](https://lunrjs.com) for that
-1. A search page (in this case a partial)
+1. A search page (in this case a partial), so it is actually possible to jot down search words

 ### The endpoint

 If you have a default layout for your hugo site, like I do, you will need to make the `/search` endpoint available.
 There are multiple ways to do that, but I chose to make a directory `search` inside the content directory, containing an `index.md` file.
-Yo can see it
+You can see it
 [here](https://gitlab.com/hwdegroot/forsure.dev/tree/master/site/content/search).
 The `index.md` file will contain dummy content.
 You can use this to add some documentation for the team if you'd prefer.
-But really, what's in there doesn't matter, because we won't be serving this content.
+But really, what's in there doesn't matter, because the actual file won't be served.

-What is important is the `type` of the file.
+What _is_ important is the `type` of the file.
 I used `data`, but it doesn't matter at this point.
 We will only have to make sure that we use it when we are creating the `json` template.
 Make sure to put it in the [front matter](https://gohugo.io/content-management/front-matter/#readout).

 Mine looks like this